-Navier-Stokes equations Equations for the momentum balances coupled to the equation of continuity for a Newtonian incompressible fluid.
+Navier-Stokes equations The equations for the momentum balances coupled to the equation of continuity for a Newtonian incompressible fluid are often referred to as the Navier-Stokes equations.
+The most general versions of the Navier-Stokes equations do, however, describe fully compressible flows.